GrantS2S/website/content/integrations/sap/b2b-order.md

 ---
-title: "Raise Orders"
+title: "Automate Raising Orders"
-subtitle: "Orders placed on your B2B Trade Store can be raised in SAP Business One as an invoice, sales order or quote."
+subtitle: "Orders placed on the B2B Trade Store can be automatically created in SAP Business One."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"
 imageMobile: "/images/a002.png"